Odass-WeirdWorld/odin-recipes/README.md

         Needed to get those git comands back, thank god there is the git Basics course.
         But still not that "confy" with git, got to admit.

+Second part : The Core Project.

+        Once the project started, i've been getting more at ease with the git commands.
+        And once the index was done and the first recipe uploaded everything went smooth and easy to do.
+        Going along with making news pages, commiting and pushing on git made it easier to do now.
+Feel way more confortable.